Child And Youth Care With Addictions Support Worker

 - NB Community Residence

-NOC Code: 4212 - **Wage data is for employees in all ranges of experience in the field, rounded down to the nearest dollar, and based on New Brunswick data.
+NOC Code: 4212 - **Wage data rounded down to the nearest dollar, and based on New Brunswick data.
 Local (or regional) income may vary.
+Last updated in July, 2021.

 Are you compassionate with an interest in helping children and families?
 If so, the Child and Youth Care with Addictions Support Worker diploma program at Eastern College can prepare you for a career in this rewarding field.